ysonggit/CarND-Path-Planning-Project/writeup.md

 ## A* Local Planner

 My solution to the problem of finding the "best" lane for the vehicle is using the A\* search [1].
+I integrate Damian Barczyński's [2] nice implementation of A\* search into my planner.

 To apply this algorithm, the key is to build a virtual grid map for the vehicle and fill in the obstacles according to the car's sensing data.
 For simplicity, I use a 3x3 grid map along with the following symbols to represent the cars:

 - `*`: the position of my self-driving car
 - `o`: the other car